Potential MSc topics

 Contact: WeixiaoGao, Hugo Ledoux.

-Requirements: 1) Experiences in 3D city models analysis and processing.
-2) Proficiency in Python or C++ programming.
-3) Knowledge of spatial analysis or computational geometry or deep learning.
+Requirements: 1) Experiences in 3D reconstruction and deep learning.
+2) Proficient in Python or C++ programming.

 Contact: WeixiaoGao, Hugo Ledoux.